-The bend in the River Ems clearly identifies the target area and the damage to the old aqueduct (red circle) is clearly visible.
-Although the newer, wider aqueduct is undamaged (yellow rectangle), the raid was hailed as a major success.
+The bend in the River Ems identifies the target area and the damage to the old aqueduct (red circle) is clearly visible.
+Although the newer aqueduct was still open to traffic (yellow rectangle), the raid was hailed as a major success.

 The 'old' aqueduct was badly damaged but it would take the German's less than two weeks to make a full repair.
-Although the 'bypass' aqueduct was unaffected by this raid but it is possible that the attack played its part in hindering the movement of war material to the invasion ports at a most critical point in the war.
+The 'bypass' aqueduct was unaffected by this raid but it is possible that the attack played its part in hindering the movement of war material to the invasion ports at a most critical point in the war.

 Access to the site today is straightforward although investigators should be warned that this is now an area for nude sunbathing.

 Today, the repairs (done with concrete) to the damage caused in August 1940 can easily be seen on the side of the old aqueduct.

 The old aqueduct is no longer used and the stretches of canal on either side have been left as a nature reserve or have been filled in.

 The actual aqueduct itself has been left drained but otherwise is unchanged.

 The emergency "water stop" gates on both sides of the aqueduct are in the closed position.